txus/terrorvm/README.md

 }
 ```

-## Prelude
+## Preludes

 As you already know, TerrorVM tries to implement as much as possible in its own
 code, rather than C.
 This makes it a perfect candidate as a multi-language VM to implement any
 language on top of it.
-You can find a [high-level prelude][prelude] under
+You can find the high-level [alpha][alpha] and
-`compiler/examples/prelude.rb` that compiles down to [Terror native
+[beta][beta] preludes and their respective compiled versions
-format][prelude_native] under `examples/prelude.tvm`.
+[alpha][alpha_native] and [beta][beta_native].

-This prelude wires up the VM primitives to the real objects at runtime, so that
+The alpha prelude wires up the VM primitives to the real objects at runtime, so
-your code can use them conveniently.
-This is our current prelude in high-level
+that your code can use them conveniently.
+This is our current prelude in
-Ruby (interpreted by the VM in the bootstrap phase):
+high-level Ruby (interpreted by the VM in the bootstrap phase):

 ```ruby
 VM.types[:object].clone = VM.primitives[:clone]